jump-dev/Convex.jl/README.md

 ```

 ## Constants
 Use constants the way you would usually use them in Julia.
 They should work just fine.
-There might be a few bugs here and there (for example, giving a sparse matrix as a constant might throw an error in some operation).
-Please report an issue and we will fix it as soon as we can.
+In case there are any problems, please report an issue and we will fix it as soon as we can.

 ## Expressions
 Performing operations on Variables results in Expressions.
 As the name suggests, these are mathematical expressions.
 These expressions can be combined with other expressions and so on.
 Expressions that are created must be DCP-compliant (follow the rules of Disciplined Convex Programming (DCP)).
 More information on DCP can be found here: http://dcp.stanford.edu/.